Prometheus monitoring example

 3. MySQL Exporter: Collects metrics from MySQL databases, providing insights into query execution time, connection statistics, and more.

-4. Redis Exporter: Gathers metrics from Redis, a popular in-memory data structure store, enabling monitoring of key performance indicators such as memory usage, latency, and throughput.
+4. Redis Exporter: This tool gathers metrics from Redis, a popular in-memory data structure store.
+It enables monitoring key performance indicators such as memory usage, latency, and throughput.

 What are Prometheus Client Libraries?